liukeLyu/Physics-Notes/README.md

 - Superexchange
 - Quantum Many-body Theory

-If you found mistakes please reach me through my
+If you find mistakes please reach me through my
 - email: liukelyu@gmail.com

 I also share videos on bilibili about theoretical physics covering a wide variety of topics: